Gravitating vortices and the Einstein--Bogomol'nyi equations: The gravitating vortex equations

 Using Proposition~\ref{prop:GIT}, Yang's existence theorem has the following reformulation, where ``GIT polystable'' means either conditions (1) or (2) of Proposition~\ref{prop:GIT} are satisfied, and

 is the effective divisor on $\PP^1$ corresponding to a pair $(L,\phi)$, with $N = \sum_j n_j = c_1(L)$.

-\begin{theorem}[Yang's Existence Theorem] Assume that \eqref{eq:ineq} holds.
-Then, there exists a solution of the Einstein--Bogomol'nyi equations~\eqref{eq:cosmicstrings} on $(\PP^1,L,\phi)$ if $D$ is GIT polystable for the canonical linearised $\operatorname{SL}(2,\CC)$-action of the space of effective divisors. \end{theorem}
+\begin{theorem}[Yang's Existence Theorem] Assume that $\alpha > 0$ and that \eqref{eq:ineq} holds.
+Then, there exists a solution of the Einstein--Bogomol'nyi equations~\eqref{eq:cosmicstrings} on $(\PP^1,L,\phi)$ if $D$ is GIT polystable for the linearised $\operatorname{SL}(2,\CC)$-action of the space of effective divisors. \end{theorem}

 For the benefit of the reader, we comment briefly on the proof.
 If $D$ is stable, then the existence of solutions of the Einstein--Bogomol'nyi equations follows by Yang's result~\cite[Theorem~1.2]{Yang} and part (1) of Proposition~\ref{prop:GIT}.
 Yang also proved~\cite[Theorem~1.1(i)]{Yang3} that the Einstein--Bogomol'nyi equations have a solution if $D=\frac{N}{2}p+\frac{N}{2}\overline{p}$, for $N$ even and antipodal points $p,\overline{p}$ on $\PP^1$, and that this solution admits an $S^1$-symmetry given by rotation along the $\{p,\overline{p}\}$ axis.
 If $D$ is an arbitrary strictly polystable effective divisor, so $D= \frac{N}{2}p_1+\frac{N}{2}p_2$ as in part (2) of Proposition~\ref{prop:GIT}, then the existence of solutions of the Einstein--Bogomol'nyi equations follows from Yang's result, by pulling back his solution by an element of $\SL(2,\CC)$ mapping $p_1,p_2$ to a pair of antipodal points.